FlowFuse/website/src/blog/2024/07/how-to-setup-sso-ldap-for-the-node-red.md

 To sign in using SSO, users of your self-hosted FlowFuse must have a FlowFuse account created with an email ID associated with the domain configured with SSO.
 For more information, refer to [creating users in FlowFuse](/docs/admin/user_management/#creating-new-users).

-1. Open your platform in the browser, Enter username in the username/email feild.
+1. Open your platform in the browser.
+Enter the username in the username/email field.
 2. Click on "Login".
 3. Then enter password set in the ldap directory for that user.